 6. What Is Your Evaluation of My Personal Injury Case?

 This is probably the most important part of your first consultation.
 Your lawyer should give you an honest and detailed evaluation of how your personal injury case is likely to play out, based on the facts and information you provide.
-However, even the most competent and successful lawyer cannot guarantee a result, because there are so many variables and unknowns, especially at the outset.
+However, even the most competent and successful personal injury attorney cannot guarantee a result, because there are so many variables and unknowns, especially at the outset.

 7. What Are the Strengths and Weaknesses of My Case?